chrisdoherty4/etxea/README.md

-# Xavier
+# Etxea ('house' in Basque)

 A go-plugin proof of concept.
+The core set of packages under `pkg` house the components for building a plugin.
+Gela ('room' in Baseque) is a plugin that leverages the capabilities.

 ## Experiments